cirosantilli/x86-assembly-cheat/library/README.md

     env LIBRARY_PATH=$LIBRARY_PATH:/path/to/ gcc a.c -o a.out -llib

 `LIBRARY_PATH` is different from `LD_LIBRARY_PATH`! `LIBRARY_PATH` is only used at compile time while `LD_LIBRARY_PATH` is only used at load time.

+A leading or trailing colon `:` implies that the current directory is included!

+    :/some/path
+    /some/path:

 ### Use so at runtime